Staff Report #3

 Given this reduction in balance, use of Provincial Gas Tax was reduced to sustainable levels for operating expenditures planned in the multi-year budget with the residual amounts available for ongoing capital requirements.
 The capital projects included in the multi-year budget had resulted in a planned net depletion of the reserve and was expected to reduce the balance to nearly nil by the end of the current multi-year budget timeframe.

-2020 saw a reduction in planned funding for both operating and capital expenditures.
-Safe Restart Funding was utilized to support additional COVID-19 related capital projects (Operator Barrier project) as well as revenue shortfalls and expenditure increases.
+2021 saw a reduction in planned funding for both operating and capital expenditures, primarily as the result of the ongoing pandemic.
+Safe Restart Funding was utilized to support additional COVID-19 related capital projects (Bus Purification System) as well as revenue shortfalls and expenditure increases.

-Consistent with the direction provided by the Commission with the approval of the multi-year budgets, the administrative guideline for this reserve will not be met over the next four years.
+Consistent with the direction provided by the Commission with the approval of the multi-year budgets, the administrative guideline for this reserve will not be met over the next two years.

 Capital Program Reserve Fund

 The capital program reserve fund is used to fund:

 - information system hardware and software costs, maximum cost per any one asset of $100,000;